How to Develop Incredible Self-Discipline

 Over the course of months and years, I began to be more and more disciplined.
 It is something that I continue to work on today.
 The key behind it, though, is small steps over a long time period.

-Our brains love habits and routines.
-This is both good and bad.
-It is great because it means that we can program our brain into a new routine and stick with it.
+It is good because it means that we can program our brain into a new routine and stick with it.
 But bad if we are stuck in a negative habit.

 You can also think of this as setting little goals for yourself.
 By doing this, over time you will become more and more self-disciplined.
 And the more you become disciplined, the more your motivation rises to keep progressing.
-That has been my experience.

 Step #3: Keep a Discomfort Journal